-The Black-crowned Crane is categorized under vulnerable species (IUCN, 2012).
+The black crowned crane is categorized under vulnerable species (IUCN, 2012).
 Geographically, this species is restricted to Africa continent which stretches from Senegal and Gambia on the Atlantic coast to the upper Nile River basin in Sudan and the Ethiopia highlands (Meine and Archibald, 1996; Boere et al., 2006).
-Its population is declining across its home range and even disappearing in some countries (Boere et al., 2006; Beilfuss et al., 2007; IUCN, 2012; Harris and Mirande, 2013).
+Its population is declining across its home range and even disappearing in some countries (Beilfuss et al., 2007; Harris and Mirande, 2013).
 This birds use open grasslands, shallow wetlands and grasslands adjacent to water bodies for feeding, breeding and resting (Williams et al., 2003; Diagana, 2006).
-In addition to grasslands and wetlands, Black-crowned Cranes are also frequently observed on agricultural field for feeding purpose (Figure 1).
+In addition to grasslands and wetlands, black crowned cranes are also frequently observed on agricultural field for feeding purpose.
+In the population range countries, wetland degradation and lose is become serious threat for the species survival.
+In a human-altered world where biodiversity is in decline and conservation problem abound, there is an urgent need to ensure that the future generation of conservation scientists have the knowledge, skills, and training to address these problems (Chapman et al., 2015).
+In Ethiopia, black crowned crane habitats are being degraded due to lack of clear wetland protection and conservation rules and regulations (Aynalem et al., 2012).
+Draining wetlands for infrastructures development and constructions of huge foil greenhouses are some of the activities that have a negative impact on crane habitats (Nowald et al., 2013).